Designer023/development-guidelines/01_css.md

     .block-name ul li {...}
     .block-name span {...}

-Try to nest no more that 3 levels, preferably 2, so if you have a .block-name ul li a span either give the spans a .block-name__some-class and style that or drop the li a out of the selector.
+Try to nest no more than 3 levels, preferably 2.
+For example, the following selector is too long:

+    .block-name ul li a span {...}

+Either:

+- give the span a class e.g .block-name__some-class
+- drop the li a out of the selector.

 Global styles

-If there are any global styles that needs to be used in many blocks use a prefix of .global__.
+If there are any global styles that need to be used in several blocks, use a prefix of .global__.
 Using a close button as an example:

 **Global item**